 Paints and liquids cannot be shipped outside of the US.

-About this product: Unlike metallic colored craft paints, this metallic glaze paint actually contains real metal particles.
+About metal coating paints: Unlike metallic colored craft paints, this metallic glaze paint actually contains real metal particles.
 The water-based latex glaze paints give the painted surface a coating of real copper alloy metal.
 The surface may be further treated with a patina solution that will age or patina the metal in the paint to various verdegris shades of blue and green.
 In addition, the patina solutions will also work on real metal surfaces as well.

 Heavily patinaed copper paint surface covers the entire gourd.